Flamehaven/Proofcore-AI-Benchmark/backend/BACKEND_IMPLEMENTATION_PROGRESS.md

 ## Executive Summary

-Implementation of FastAPI backend for ProofBench v3.7.2 is underway based on the comprehensive design blueprint (`backend_api_design.md`).
+Implementation of FastAPI backend for ProofCore v3.7.2 is underway based on the comprehensive design blueprint (`backend_api_design.md`).
 The core infrastructure is complete, including database models, schemas, CRUD operations, and configuration management.

 ### Progress: 60% Complete